libgd/libgd/src/readme.txt

    Support for alternate data sources
-          Programmers who wish to load a GIF from something other than a stdio FILE * stream can use the new [22]gdImageCreateFromPngSource function.
+          Programmers who wish to load a GIF from something other than a stdio FILE * stream can use the new gdImageCreateFromPngSource function.

    Support for alternate data destinations
-          Programmers who wish to write a GIF to something other than a stdio FILE * stream can use the new [23]gdImagePngToSink function.
+          Programmers who wish to write a GIF to something other than a stdio FILE * stream can use the new gdImagePngToSink function.

    More tolerant when reading GIFs
           Version 1.4 does not crash when reading certain animated GIFs,